 To get rid of or kill aphids apply:

 Few diseases bother Celosia.
 Good cultural practices will help avoid the two primary ones: powdery mildew and fungal leaf spot.

 Use drip or soaker hoses for irrigation as watering overhead, encourages the spread of disease.
 In severe cases, remove and throw away diseased plants.

 You’ll find several varieties of Celosia plants on the market.

 - The ‘Sparkler’ series for dried and cut flowers.

 - Tall growing (3-4 feet) ‘Chief’ series

-- ‘Jewel Box,’ a dwarf variety good for the garden where it reaches only 6 to 8 inches tall.
+- ‘Jewel Box,’ a dwarf variety is good for use in garden design where it reaches only 6 to 8 inches tall.